kampffrosch94/froql/README.md

 <details>
   <summary> <a href="https://github.com/SanderMertens/flecs">flecs</a> </summary>
   As far as I know this is the most advanced ECS out there at the moment.
-  If you need something poliglot (it's written in C with bindings for lots of language), fancy features or
+  If you need something polyglot (it's written in C with bindings for lots of language), fancy features or

   The backing archetypical ECS of froql and it's query language were inspired by flecs.